BeeBombshell/My-DevOps-Learnings/2_Computer_Networking.md

 - Data packets got lost or corrupted.

 - Adds **Checksum** to the data packets to see if data is good or not.

+### Network Layer

+Works for transmission of the received data segments from one computer to another.
+(Located in a different network)

+- Router lies in the Network Layer.

+**FUNCTIONS**:

+- Logical addressing.
+- Every computer has a unique IP Address.
+Network layer assigns the senders and receivers IP Addresses to every Segment.
+(Forms an IP Packet)
+- Every data packet can reach its destination.
+- Performs **Routing** - Decides the best path to reach the destination.
+- **Load Balancing** - Divides the load between the servers.
+Makes sure that the servers are not overloaded.